-David is paid on the 7th of every month for his previous work.
+David is due on the 7th of every month for his previous work.
 It has resulted in a financial emergency for which he has to secure a short-term debt that he will be able to only after the 7th of the following month.
 He borrowed $1,000 for 15 days at the 12% APR.
-Since the loan is shorter, it will be treated as short-term financing.
 After 15 days, he will have to repay the loan and accrued interest.
+Since the loan is shorter, it will be short-term financing.
 It is an example of a payday loan.

 The following are some of the most common types of short-term financing instruments:

-- Merchant Cash Advance: A cash advance operates like a loan wherein the lender provides the cash needed by the borrower.
+- Merchant Cash Advance: A cash advance operates like a loan wherein the lender provides the cash the borrower needs.
+Each time the borrower executes a sale, a certain percentage of the proceeds goes to the lender until the cash advance is entirely paid off.
 The borrower makes the repayments by letting the lender access the borrower’s sales account.
-Each time the borrower executes a sale, a certain percentage of the proceeds goes to the lender until the cash advance is entirely paid off.

 - Line of Credit: It is similar to a business credit card with a pre-set credit limit.
 The business can tap into the line of credit when required and make monthly payments against the borrowed amount.
 So, the monthly payment due varies according to the line of credit accessed.

 - Payday Loan: A short-term emergency loan can be secured relatively easily; even high street lenders offer them.
 This type of loan usually carries a very high rate of interest.
 The borrower must repay the loan amount and interest in a lump sum on payday.

-- Installment Loan: It is another relatively easy-to-get short-term loan wherein the entire process is completed online – from application to approval.
+- Installment Loan: It is another relatively easy-to-get short-term loan wherein the entire process is online – from approval application.
 Once the loan is approved, the money gets wired to the borrower’s account within minutes.

-- Invoice Financing: It is done against a business’s accounts receivables, i.e., invoices that are yet to be paid by the customers.
-When the lender pays the invoices, it collects its principal and the interest charges from the proceeds, and the remaining is returned to the borrower.
+- Invoice Financing: It is against a business’s accounts receivables, i.e., invoices that are yet to be paid by the customers.
+When the lender pays the invoices, it collects its principal and the interest charges from the proceeds and returns the remaining to the borrower.
 The lender extends the loan, and the interest depends on the number of weeks that the invoices remain outstanding.

 As the name suggests, short-term loans fulfill temporary funding requirements and must be paid off quickly.
-In most cases, these loans are paid off within six months to a year, extending up to 18 months.
-Any duration longer than this term is considered a medium-term or long-term loan.
+In most cases, these loans get paid off within six months to a year, extending up to 18 months.
+Any duration longer than this term is a medium-term or long-term loan.